Nearly two dozen species of birds, fish and other wildlife are set to be declared extinct and removed from the endangered species list

 Almost 3 billion birds have been lost in North America since 1970, according to a US Fish and Wildlife Service news release.

-The ivory-billed woodpecker was never known as a common bird because it depended on large southern swamps with lots of space and food to thrive, according to the American Bird Conservancy.
+The ivory-billed woodpecker was never known as a common bird because it depended on large Southern swamps with lots of space and food to thrive, according to the American Bird Conservancy.
 Once its habitat began to disappear because of uncontrolled logging, the woodpecker became scarce.
 It was frequently shot by hunters and collectors, which also likely contributed to its disappearance, the conservancy said.

-Some of the last sightings of the ivory-billed woodpecker came from the 81,000-acre Singer Tract of Louisiana, the largest piece of old-growth swamp forest left in the South, according to the conservancy.
+The last positively confirmed sighting of the ivory-billed woodpecker in the United States was in Louisiana in the 1940s, said John Fitzpatrick, director emeritus of the Cornell Lab of Ornithology.
+But there are also reports of sightings and grainy video of the bird dating to the early 2000s in eastern Arkansas that haven't been confirmed.

+"My view, it's way premature to declare the bird extinct officially on the part of the US Fish and Wildlife Service because the bird may still exist," he told CNN.
+"The point of declaring something extinct is having rock solid evidence that it is gone."